-The initial formation process takes over ten years and includes the following periods:
+The initial formation process takes up to ten years and includes the following stages:

-- Post-Novitiate – In the third period of formation, young friars complete the initial Franciscan formation along with additional education needed to prepare him for his ministry.
-Friars preparing for the priesthood begin their education in theology.
-As they progress with their studies over the next three years, each friar renews his temporary vows.
+- Post-Novitiate – In the third stage of formation, young friars complete the initial Franciscan formation along with additional education needed to prepare them for their ministry.
+Friars preparing for the priesthood begin their education in philosophy and theology.
+As they progress with their studies, each friar renews his temporary vows.
 Should it be necessary, the friar may continue with temporary vows up to nine years before making his solemn profession.